19hours/sg-statutes/Acts/Environmental Protection and Management Act.md

 Substances containing not more than 50%, weight in weight, of phosphoric acid.

-Phosphorus compounds used as pesticides (insecticides, acaricides, etc.)
+Phosphorus compounds used as pesticides (insecticides, acaricides, etc.), which includes but is not limited to:

+Methamidophos

+Methyl-parathion

+Monocrotophos

 Acephate;

 Bromophos;

 Iodofenphos;

 Malathion;

 Pirimiphos-methyl;

 Temephos;

+Parathion

+Phosphamidon

 Tetrachlorvinphos;

 Trichlorfon;

 Preparations containing not more than 0.5%, weight in weight, of chlorpyrifos and not containing any other phosphorus compound;

-Preparations containing not more than 0.5%, weight in weight, of dichlorvos and not containing any other phosphorous compound;
+Preparations containing not more than 0.5%, weight in weight, of dichlorvos and not containing any other phosphorus compound;

 Materials impregnated with dichlorvos and not containing any other phosphorus compound for slow release;

 Preparations containing not more than 1%, weight in weight, of azamethiphos and not containing any other phosphorus compound.

+Phosphorus oxybromide

 Phosphorus oxychloride

+Phosphorus pentabromide

 Phosphorus pentachloride